Cold-Weather Scaffolding: When Winter Changes the Rules

 • Never assuming frozen ground equals stable ground

 At Southwest Scaffolding, winter installations always include footing evaluations specific to seasonal conditions.
+Properly utilizing screw jacks is essential for maintaining a level and safe structure during soil shifts.

 Ice and Snow Buildup: Slips, Loads, and Falling Hazards